bkrabach/recipe-executor/recipes/recipe_executor/components/models/models_docs.md

     Attributes:

+        name: The name of the MCP server.
         command: The command to run the MCP server.
         args: A list of arguments for the command.
         env: Optional environment variables for the command.
         cwd: Optional working directory for the command.
     """

+    name: str
     command: str
     args: List[str]
     env: Optional[Dict[str, str]] = None